High-Order Spline Upwind for Space-Time Isogeometric Analysis: Numerical Results

 with $\delta=0.1$.

 In Figures \ref{fig:ST_qannulus_GALERKIN} and \ref{fig:ST_qannulus_SUPG} the numerical results that assess the behavior of the space-time Galerkin approximation and SUPG method are presented.
-As in the first test, spurious oscillations appear especially for the plain Galerkin while the numerical results of the SU method (Figure \ref{fig:ST_qannulus_US}) show that no spurious oscillations appear in the simulation.
+As in Section \ref{sec:heat_2D}, we observe the emergence of spurious oscillations, particularly in the case of the plain Galerkin method.
+However, when examining the numerical results of the SU method in Figure \ref{fig:ST_qannulus_SU}, we can see that they are free from spurious oscillations.